nwnxee/unified/Plugins/SQL/Documentation/Migration_Guide.md

     string sFeedback = "Kill list\n";
     int i = 0;

     // ExecuteQuery returns boolean success/failure.
-On failure, you should not attempt to
+Checking for failure is optional, but
-    // do anything further with that query (binding, reading rows, testing for text rows, etc.). int ret = NWNX_SQL_ExecuteQuery(sql);
+    // gives you the opportunity to recover from the failrue. int ret = NWNX_SQL_ExecuteQuery(sql);
     if (ret) {
         while (NWNX_SQL_ReadyToReadNextRow())